Traci Anello

 We are The Community Gourmet.
 We are based out of Kennebunk, Maine.My name is Traci Anello and I’m the Founder.
 I went out and bought basic staple food pantry items and lined them on my counter.
 I made a menu based on what I had available and what I knew the pantries could offer.
 The first kit I made was the Pasta Kit.
 It contained two ponds of pasta, a 20oz can of tomato sauce, an 8oz container of parmesan cheese, a 10oz container of mayonnaise, three recipes, a handcrafted greeting card using the photos I’ve taken at farmers markets, a self stamped survey post card (a way for recipients to be heard) and eventually we started to add essential kitchen equipment like measuring cups, spoons, calendars, cutting boards, pot holders, ladels, etc..
 It’s important that if we supply the recipes, we also provide the basic equipment to follow the recipes.
 Our three recipes show how to use a staple like pasta three different ways.
 For our pasta kit, our recipes are Pasta with Meatballs, Pasta Primavera and Pasta salad.
 It shows the versatility of pasta used both hot and cold and a great way to get those nutritious vegetables in there.

-I talked with my co-worker Debbie Hall and we decided to give this a go.
+I decided to give this a go.
 As a chef, I knew I could tap into my resources and get some of the foods from restaurants ordered and donated.
 Most of the food we bought through our fundraiser accepting donations from our homemade Raspberry linzer cookies.
 We packaged them by the dozen and asked for a suggested donation of $15.00.
 We had no idea how popular these would be.
 We go on to make over 100 dozen through the summer during various fundraisers.
 The local Chamber of Commerce (Kennebunk, Kennebunkport and Arundel) has been wonderful and very supportive.
 We have our cookie fundraisers there and could not be more thrilled at all of the people we get to meet who support our mission.
 Our mission which is: Teaching, Caring and Nourishing.
 Our kits are at no cost to the people who receive them.
 As a matter of fact, we concentrate on the people who don’t qualify for government assistance.
 The thought of asking for help and being told that they do not qualify breaks my heart.
 We have decided to have our kits available to everyone.
 There are no questions asked.
 If yo need help and reach out, we will direct you to where you can pick up a kit.

 Our first pantry was The Little Pantry in Kennebunk at the Chamber of Commerce. t’s a 24/7 emergency pantry and they do a tremendous job working with the community to keep it stocked.
 Laura Dolce, the director, has such a big heart.
 She’s been very supportive along with her team at the Chamber.
 The Chamber is a valuable resource and we appreciate everything they do for the communities.
 Kennebunk is a giving community.
 The residents do not hesitate to step up and support their neighbors.
 Other places we supply kits to is the York County Shelter Pantry in Alfred, Maine.
 This is our largest pantry and covers many towns.
 They do over 300 people a week here.
 Mike Oulette is the pantry manager and along with Jim, his assistant, and their volunteers, they run a tight ship and supply many people with the necessary foods and even food for their pets!
 Saint Mary’s church in Wells, Maine is also a wonderful supporter of ours.
 Paul Goyette and his volunteers welcome our kits and pass them out to the people who come to their weekly food pantry.
 I love their set up.
 Paul is a wonderful resource of information for us as well.
 Our newest pantry is a self made pantry by a mom who wanted to help her community.
 Big Love One Community in North Berwick, Maine is so cute!
 Sara Dutch along with her husband built a pantry on a trailer.
 The inside looks like a grocery store.
 It’s painted with bright cheerful colors and it gives you the privacy to shop and maintain your dignity.
 She has a flower plant hanging outside and a big heart on the side of her building.
 I absolutely love what she does!
 We have additional pantries that we would like to supply but we are in need of a larger space.
 We have outgrown our current location and are in search for a larger space about 500 sqft.
 Once we accomplish that, we can accommodate more pantries.